 Loss #3 – Always Start Small after Multiple Trading Losses

-The third lesson I’ve learned from my trading losses is always to try to get back into the market by trading smaller positions.
-Especially after a series of consecutive losses.
-This has helped me enormously to gain my confidence back.
-Not only that, but it has also helped me to protect my account balance from those time periods where either my trading strategy doesn’t perform well, or simply because I don’t have the right feel of the market ebb and flow.
+The third lesson I’ve learned from my trading losses is always to try to get back into the market by trading smaller positions especially after a series of consecutive losses.
+Trading smaller positions have helped me to gain my confidence back.
+Not only that, but it has also helped me to protect my account balance from those periods where either my trading strategy doesn’t perform well, or just because I don’t have the right feel of the market ebb and flow.

-The lesson: In hard times is important to start trading smaller position sizes on the first day after a trading loss.
+The lesson: In hard times is essential to start trading smaller position sizes on the first day after a trading loss.